alexgeraldhandoko/mandai/README.md

 - new mobile app which serves as an audio guide to visitors, including those with visual impairment
 - visitors can tailor the complexity of their audio guide based on their age.
 - visitors can scan animals and have to follow a specific path to attain badges, similar to Pokemon Go.
-- rfid that visitors can scan so they can view animations of the animal which encapsulate the information of the exhibits.
+- visitors can scan images of the animals at the echibit so that they can view animations of the animal which encapsulate the information of the exhibits.
+(Image-Based AR / Marker-Based AR)